-During the 2022-2023 school year Topsfield, Vocational Academy educated 60 students from 26 districts.
-10 students graduated in 2023 and all of them have an interest in working in the community.
-One student received an \$84,000 scholarship to Montserrat College of Art.
+During the 2023-2024 school year Topsfield, Vocational Academy educated 56 students from 31 districts.
+Nine students graduated in 2024 and all of them have an interest in working in the community.
+One student continued to our SOAR program, two students were offered full time jobs at their vocational placements.
+Two students were accepted to and plan to attend college.
+One of those students received a significant scholarship and the Honor's Award.
+Two students are currently applying to college after graduation.